bottenderjs/bottenderjs.github.io/content/blog/2017-10-31-bottender.md

 ## Motivation

-JavaScript's event-based mechanism is good at developing dialogue system, but the callback-based development approach is a disaster for asynchronous state maintenance and error handling.
-However, the JavaScript ecosystem has been improved a lot.
-Thanks to Babel, Node.js and V8 engine, we have modern and async friendly way to handle all the stuff.

-In recent years, many messaging platforms have emerged.
-Each platform has its own characteristics and features, but some of them are not friendly for developers.
-Therefore, we decide to create a consistent development experience in a transparent, extensible and fully controlled way.

-Here comes Bottender.
+We are eager to envision a future of modern and friendly bot development, because we believe bots are the next big thing in terms of impact, scale and complexity.

+Bot development should benefit from the latest improvements in JavaScript.
+Thanks to Babel, Node.js and the V8 engine, modern developers have escaped from call-back hell, but still have full access to the power of asynchronous error handling and state maintenance.

+Also, bot development should be friendly.
+That is, developing bots on multiple messaging platforms should imply a consistent development experience without losing any of the characteristics or features of each platform.

+Here comes Bottender, our proposal of modern and friendly bot development.

 <br />